Ableton Live vs Logic Pro – Which Is Better? (2023)

 Arrangement Views

 Ableton Live offers a similar Arrangement view.
-One of the key differences between the two is the horizontal Master track offered by Ableton Live, which lets you drop audio effects such as an eq to your master track.
-On Logic Pro, your master channel is vertical and on the left on your screen.
+One of the key differences between the two is the horizontal Master track offered by Ableton Live, which lets you drop audio effects such as an EQ to your master track.
+On Logic Pro, your master channel is vertical and on the left of your screen.
 But there is also an option to manually select ‘Show Mixer’ under the View menu.

 Session And Loop-Based Views

-So this is a great tool for impromptu and improvised live performances.
+So, this is a great tool for impromptu and improvised live performances.

 C.P.U.
 Usage

 Logic Pro appears to have been developed in a very efficient manner for the only OS it supports, which is Mac.
-Logic Pro is known for being pretty efficient on the CPU and I’ve personally found that to be true.
+Logic Pro is known for being pretty efficient on the CPU, and I’ve personally found that to be true.

-Ableton Live is also known for being a CPU-efficient DAW, but in the most recent release of Live (version 11), there have been plenty of reported issues regarding inefficient CPU usage.
+Ableton Live is also known for being a CPU-efficient DAW, but in the most recent release of Live (version 12), there have been plenty of reported issues regarding inefficient CPU usage.
 I do hope this will get resolved in the near future through minor updates.

 The only direct CPU comparison to these DAWs can be made on the Mac OS.
-In the current versions of the DAWs, you’re more likely to get a more CPU-efficient experience with Logic Pro on Mac, however, this might change with future updates to Ableton Live.
+In the current versions of the DAWs, you’re more likely to get a more CPU-efficient experience with Logic Pro on Mac.
+However, this might change with future updates to Ableton Live.

 Hardware And Software Controllers

 Ableton Live offers a dedicated controller, the Push 2, for an additional cost.
 Since this has been designed specifically for the DAW, users have praised its efficiency as well as its intuitiveness.
-There are many other MIDI controllers for Ableton Live in the market such as the Novation Launchpad Series, the Arturia MiniLab MK2, and the Akai Professional APC40.
+There are many other MIDI controllers for Ableton Live in the market, such as the Novation Launchpad Series, the Arturia MiniLab MK2, and the akai professional APC40.

 All Novation products are compatible with Logic Pro, as are Arturia and Akai controllers.
 Although there is no dedicated control surface for Logic Pro, you can download the Logic Remote app on your iPhone or iPad and control certain parameters with it.
 Think of it as a second screen that will let you access the mixer and also record/play/pause.

 You can open software instruments and use your device as a MIDI keyboard or a step sequencer.
 The remote lets you access live loops as well.
 But one of the major drawbacks is that at the end of the day, it is still an app and cannot replace hardware.
 Users have also complained of the devices disconnecting when left idle.
-Although the Logic Remote is free for Apple users, Android users are once again left behind.
+Although the Logic Remote is free for Apple users, Android users are again left behind.

 Working With Audio